 Phase Two, beginning in May ─ Finish collecting Oystercatcher eggs and tagging individual birds; begin collecting environmental samples; monitor pelican nesting and begin collecting eggs and tagging individuals.

-Phase Three, beinning in June ─ Finish collecting pelican eggs and tagging individuals; continue collecting environmental samples.
+Phase Three, beginning in June ─ Finish collecting pelican eggs and tagging individuals; continue collecting environmental samples.

 Phase Four, beginning in July ─ Collect any remaining environmental samples.